versluis/plesk-promo-box-remover/README.md

-![Plesk Promo Box Remover](https://github.com/versluis/plesk-promo-box-remover/raw/master/before.png) BEFORE (without this extension): the big blue box shows Plesk related stuff at the top
+![Plesk Promo Box Remover](https://github.com/versluis/plesk-promo-box-remover/raw/master/before.png) BEFORE (without this extension): the big blue box shows Plesk related stuff at the top.

-![Plesk Promo Box Remover](https://github.com/versluis/plesk-promo-box-remover/raw/master/after.png) AFTER (with this extension enabled): the clutter free "zen-at-large" experience lets you focus on your server
+![Plesk Promo Box Remover](https://github.com/versluis/plesk-promo-box-remover/raw/master/after.png) AFTER (with this extension enabled): the clutter free "zen-at-large" experience lets you focus on your server.

 ## Supported Plesk Versions

 The extension has been tested with
 * Plesk 12